fasterius/dotfiles/README.md

-# Vim dotfiles
+# Vim files

-These are the dotfiles I use for Vim.

-This repository is based on http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/
+This is my dotvim repository with files and settings I use for Vim.
+It is based on http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/

 ### Installation